bhushangawde/Subject_Registration_System/README.md

 He can view the syllabus for all his subjects as well as the time table for the current semester.

-The front end is developed using HTML,CSS,BOOTSTRAP,JQUERY and JAVASCRIPT.
+The front end is developed using HTML, CSS, Bootstrap, and jQuery.
 For backend scripts, PHP was used.